kiwix/kiwix-js/README.md

 ## Contributing

-The Kiwix JS project is being developed as open source.
-It is being actively maintainted on Github and we encourage individuals to contribute to the documentation and code.
+Kiwix JS is an open-source project.
+We encourage individuals with experience of HTML and JavaScript development to contribute to the documentation and code in this repository.

-Join the Kiwix [Slack](https://join.slack.com/t/kiwixoffline/shared_invite/enQtOTUyMTg4NzMxMTM4LTU0MzYyZDliYjdmMDYzYWMzNDA0MDc4MWE5OGM0ODFhYjAxNWIxMjVjZTU4MTkyODJlZWFkMmQ2YTZkYTUzZDY) working group to get involved!

 For code contributions, read our [CONTRIBUTING](CONTRIBUTING.md) guide.

+To get to know the Kiwix project better, please familiarize yourself with the content on https://www.kiwix.org.
+There is also a Kiwix [Slack](https://join.slack.com/t/kiwixoffline/shared_invite/enQtOTUyMTg4NzMxMTM4LTU0MzYyZDliYjdmMDYzYWMzNDA0MDc4MWE5OGM0ODFhYjAxNWIxMjVjZTU4MTkyODJlZWFkMmQ2YTZkYTUzZDY) group which you can join.

 ## Unit tests